jim-moser/zf2-validators-empty-or/README.md

-If you would like to use the Zend\Validator\ValidatorPluginManager to obtain instances of the added validators from their names ("EmptyValidator", "OrChain", or "VerboseOrChain") then the application will need configuration to inform the ValidatorPluginManager of the new validators.
-The module's Module.php file will do this for you but the application needs to be made aware of the module to do so.
+If you would like to use the Zend\Validator\ValidatorPluginManager to obtain instances of the added validators from their names ("EmptyValidator", "OrChain", or "VerboseOrChain") within a Zend Framework application then the application will need configuration to inform the ValidatorPluginManager of the new validators.
+The packages's Module.php file can do this for you but the application needs to be made aware of the module to do so.
 This can be accomplished by adding the module name to the ['module'] element and the module name and path to the ['module_listener_options']['module_paths'] element of the array returned by the application's config/application.config.php file.

 	<?php
 	return array(
 		'modules' => array(